dakotamm/research_blog/_posts/2024-07-29-skagit-correlation.md

 ## Skagit Annual Discharge vs. Summer DO/SA/CT Values at Long Time History Sites

 Given I focused a lot on the presentation last week, I spent some time getting back into my paper 1 discussion section topics.
 One that I have not yet tackled is correlations with the Skagit river flow and my observed variables.
 Last time I presented this weeks ago, we thought property-property plots would be a helpful way to visualize this.
 So here are the long time history sites, using annual averages during the summer season defined August-November and annual mean discharge values in cubic feet per second.
+NOTE: These are for water years starting the previous October 1!

 <p style="text-align:center;"><img src="https://github.com/user-attachments/assets/ea8dcc18-666d-4732-b519-01ef8cb93c19" width="800"/><br>Fig 1.
 Annual Skagit river mean flow vs. Saratoga Passage Mid surface and deep DO, surface and deep temperature, surface and deep salinity, stratification, and DO surface saturation annual November averages.</p><br>